LearningLocker/docs/src/http-statement-deletion.md

 # Statement Deletion HTTP Interfaces

 By default, Learning Locker gives you the ability to delete statements via the API (this can be disabled via the `ENABLE_STATEMENT_DELETION` flag).

-Statements may be deleted individually, using the record's `_id` or via a batch delete method.
+Statements may be deleted individually, using the record's `_id`, or via a batch delete method.

 ## Authorization

 When using this interface, you must additionally supply your Basic Auth details with each request in the `Authorization` header.
 Your Basic Auth details can be found under **Settings** > **Clients**.

 The deletion APIs require that the "Delete statements" (`'statements/delete'`) scope is enabled on the client.
 If a client also has a store (`lrs_id`) attached, this will be used to further filter down deletions only to this store.

 ## Single Statement Deletion